ray2501/Tcl-Related-Link/README.md

 See the [chan](https://wiki.tcl.tk/15111) command for details.
 * [trofs](http://math.nist.gov/~DPorter/tcltk/trofs/) - Tcl Read-Only Filesystem
 * [tserialport](https://sourceforge.net/projects/tclsnippets/files/tserialport/) - tcl package for library libserialport
+* [Add a time stamp to each line of output](https://wiki.tcl.tk/55399) - a useful example of the transchan functionality available in Tcl

 ## Command line